m-baqir/Knights-Club/README.md

   - Users or non login users can use the search bar on the page, and enter a subject of there choice to find certain advice store in the database.
 - User Profile Page
   - Home page of users login into the website.
 Non login user can only view the page, while login users can update their own page.
+- Bugs
+  - There is a error when updating the user profile.